 Have you ever wanted to go on a multi-week tour but decided against it because packing seemed impossible?
 Have you ever wondered how you could ever pack enough clothes for a tour that lasts two weeks or longer?
-Well, I have the answers for you!
-I just came back from our 16-day Rural Landscapes of Ireland & Britain tour, and have a few tips to share so you can learn how to pack small for a big trip.
+Well, we have the answers for you!
+Here are a few of our favorite tips for packing small for a big trip.

 Invest in a good suitcase